RaySoul02/data-formatting2/README.md

 Task:
 Write a script to do the transformation -
   How date should change from yyyymmdd to dd-mm-yyyy;
-  Get total for column value;
+  Get total for column value.